vevuo/glacier-upload/README.md

 ## Configuration

 See the boto3 configuration section [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) (for the needed authentication credentials).
-The AWS region can be provided when using glacier-upload (`-r` or `--region` argument) or it can be set in the `~/.aws/config` file ([see the same configuration section](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration)).
+The AWS region can be provided when using glacier-upload (`-r` or `--region`) or it can be set in the `~/.aws/config` file ([see the same config page](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration)).

 Of course there also needs to be a suitable Glacier vault created beforehand.